HomeCampingHow To Make A Camping Tent From Scratch (DIY Tent)

 You’ll have less mosquitoes to deal with, too – so that’s a bonus.

-OK, so you’ve gathered your materials and found the ideal spot.
+Okay, so you’ve gathered your materials and found the ideal spot.

 It’s time to get building!

-Here’s how you’re going to do it.
+Here’s how you’re going to do it:

 Step 1: Tie Your Ridgeline